-CHAPTER 16: VIDEO OBJECT
+CHAPTER 15: VIDEO OBJECT for EXLW

-16.1 Video Object Overview
+15.1 Video Object Overview

 The Video Object feature allows two options for video type: Stream and Playback.
 The Video Object trigger is used to start, stop, and pause video, and the System Register provides the status of the video object, which supports various resolutions and frames per second.